EU, Germany send new warnings to Russia over Ukraine

 Associated Press

-BRUSSELS (AP) — The head of the European Union’s executive commission warned Russia on Wednesday that the bloc has a battery of additional sanctions ready if Moscow decides to invade neighboring Ukraine.
+BRUSSELS (AP) — The chief of the European Union’s executive warned Russia on Wednesday that the bloc has a battery of additional sanctions ready if Moscow decides to invade neighboring Ukraine.

-On the eve of an EU summit on the issue, European Commission President Ursula von der Leyen said that beyond scaling up and expanding existing sanctions, the EU can adopt “unprecedented measures with serious consequences for Russia.”
+European Commission President Ursula von der Leyen said beyond scaling up and expanding existing sanctions, the EU can adopt “unprecedented measures with serious consequences for Russia.”

+And in a sign of visible support, French President Emmanuel Macron and German Chancellor Olaf Scholz held a special meeting Wednesday with Ukrainian President Volodymyr Zelenskyy on the eve of an EU summit where the military standoff will be a key point on the agenda.

-Von der Leyen told the European Parliament that there are already economic sanctions in place targeting Russia’s finance, energy and sectors because of its annexation of Ukraine’s Crimea Peninsula in 2014 and actions since that the West sees as increasingly aggressive.
+Von der Leyen told the European Parliament that economic sanctions are already in place targeting Russia’s finance, energy and sectors because of its annexation of Ukraine’s Crimea Peninsula in 2014 and actions since that the West sees as increasingly aggressive.

-Germany’s new chancellor, Olaf Scholz, reinforced von der Leyen’s message Wednesday, telling the lower house of the German parliament that “any violation of territorial integrity will have its price — a high price — and we will speak with one voice on this together with our European partners and our trans-Atlantic allies.”
+Scholz, Germany’s new chancellor, reinforced von der Leyen’s message, telling the lower house of the German parliament that “any violation of territorial integrity will have its price — a high price — and we will speak with one voice on this together with our European partners and our trans-Atlantic allies.”

+Compounding the testy relations with Moscow, Germany decided Wednesday to expel two Russian diplomats after a court concluded that Moscow was behind the killing of a Chechen man in Berlin two years ago.

 U.S. intelligence officials say Russia has moved 70,000 troops toward Ukraine’s border and is preparing for a possible invasion early next year.
 Moscow denies it has any plans to attack Ukraine and rejects Western concerns as part of a smear campaign.